sroh722/policy-llm-test/README.md

 Important notes:
 - Files in `data_saved/` are static and not automatically updated.
 - Running the pipeline again may produce slightly different outputs due to LLM stochasticity.
-- The authoritative workflow remains the scripts under `pilot_with_pdf/`.

 If you wish to regenerate outputs, run the scripts directly.